the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit02/02_act02/03B_backend/3B_4/_index.md

 3. User can view tasks for themselves
 4. Users can view tasks they've assigned to others

-{{< write-action >}} In your section E of your Google Doc, think through what adjustments need to made to the model to create a collaborative to-do app.
-Which other files will need adjustment?
+{{< write-action >}} **In your section E of your Google Doc, think through what adjustments need to made to the model to create a collaborative to-do app.** Which other files will need adjustment?
 Once you have an outline of the changes, show a teacher before beginning to implement it.

-{{< code-action >}} Try to implement the features you outlined in your Google Doc!
+{{< code-action >}} **Try to implement the features you outlined in the backend of the To-Do web app!**

 ## Conclusion

-We have create a link or relation between the User table and Task table.
+We have created a link or relation between the User table and Task table.
 We can use this relation to assigns tasks to different users in our To-Do app making our app work in a multi-user environment.

 We have learned to update Django models, forms and views to take advantage of relational databases so that users can assign tasks to others.

 With this basic understanding of how tables are joined in Django, we have opened up many more opportunities where we can have more than one-to-one relationships but also one-to-many and many-to-many relationships, similar to many real world apps.

-The scope of this project is quite limited but the sky's the limit.
+The scope of this project is limited, but the sky's the limit in terms of what Django can do.
 You can do so much with Django and relational databases.
 What we have learned in these 5 mini-lessons is literally the tip of the iceberg.
 If you think about it, Instagram was made with Django so the possibilities are endless.